unnus/unnus/content/podcast/season-one/episode-04-building-brand-culture-of-trust-with-dr.steve-rasner.md

 Sliman:

-Thank you so much, Dr. Rosner for, for taking the time.
+Thank you so much, Dr. Rasner for, for taking the time.
 And I think what seemed interesting to me is that it's not something that is measurable in numbers like acquisition or something like that, you really took the time to build the brand of trust for your practice.
 And the patients are the favoring you, even though there are multiple alternatives.

 Steve: